 Slacker is yet another internet radio service.
 The basic service is the same as usual: input an artist, song, or genre and it will play similar music.
 However, Slacker has a couple standout qualities that help elevate it above being just another Pandora clone.
 For one thing, availability.
 Slacker is much more generous in that it’s available overseas and not just the United States.
 It also has an incredibly cool mobile app.
 Slacker Mobile (iOS and Android) lets you cache internet radio stations for offline listening.
 Not only is that incredibly cool, it’s a godsend for trips where you might be out of range of 3G (airplane, boat, Wisconsin).
 The free version of Slacker is adorned with the usual detritus of a free music service: the occasional ad will interrupt your listening and banner ads are everywhere.
 The ever-dastardly skip limit returns in Slacker as well.
 Still, Slacker is probably my favorite internet radio service if only because of its innovative mobile app.
 Plus, if you’re not American, this is your best bet.
 Why these internet radio companies insist on being US-only still baffles me.
 Honorable Mention: Tune In Radio.
 This is another excellent option for listening to Radio Music from across the world.
 Read more about Tune in Radio and how it works.
-It’s has ad-supported free version as well as paid versions with no ads and additional features.
+It has an ad-supported free version as well as paid versions with no ads and additional features.
 That’s about it for this guide.
 Where do you get your music from?
 Did we miss out on any major music services?
 Share your thoughts and suggestions below.
 This guide was originally written on Oct 12 – 2011.
 Updated with new information on March – 21 – 2012.
 Updated again on April 4, 2013.